• Skip to primary navigation

 Can I use the tahini miso mixture as a dip?

 Yes, definitely!
-The tahini miso sauce mixture can be used on its own as a delicious vegan dip for vegetables, crackers, or even alongside other appetizers.
+It makes a great vegan nutty tahini miso sauce for vegetables, crackers, or even alongside other appetizers.

 How do I prevent the tahini miso sauce from clumping when mixing?